nomocas/babelute/manual/theory.md

 > Pragmatics is a subfield of linguistics and semiotics that studies the ways in which __context contributes to meaning__.

 We could say that Pragmatics are links between Ideas and real World.
 Here it will be seen as "__finalising Meaning__ through Concreet Actions".
+It simply means that we'll provide particular implementation for our atomic concepts. (see below)